davidanaya/altran-weather/README.md

 The style is very basic.
 I'm not a fan of bootstrap, foundation or any other css library, but the project as Angular Material ready to use if needed.

 I understand styling and I have good knowledge of flex, scss, design patterns (responsive design, atomic design) but it's not my field, so I prefer not to spend too much time on it.
+I just tested it with Chrome, so there might be issues in Safari or older versions of other browsers.

 You'll see that the code is not commented; I believe that good code should not need comments, and although this is a very simple scenario I like to keep my functions as small as possible.